KarthikeyanLoganathan/offline-notes-backend-and-app/SETUP.md

 **Important Notes:**
 - Use `10.0.2.2` for Android Emulator (not `localhost`)
+  - Android Emulator running in its own Virutal Machine connects to the host (laptop) using `10.0.2.2`
 - Use your computer's IP address for physical device (e.g., `192.168.1.100`)
 - Make sure backend is running before testing the app